“I had four strokes and two brain surgeries—and survived”

-Ahead of attending her second HealtheVoices in Dallas, Deck sat down with us to share how, thanks in part to a double brain bypass, she's lived to tell her story more than two decades later—and help other female stroke survivors along the way.
+For World Stroke Day, we’re sharing Deck’s story about how, thanks in part to a double brain bypass, she’s lived to tell her story more than two decades later—and help other female stroke survivors along the way.

 “My first stroke happened just days before my college graduation.”

 It was May 1997 and I was 10 days away from graduating from college, when I came down with the worst headache I’d ever had.
 Around the same time that the pain set in, my left arm went numb.
 I went to the hospital and the doctor sent me home, telling me my symptoms were probably the result of stress, and that if they continued, I should call a neurologist.

 For the next couple of days, I stayed in my basement with the lights off to try to ease my continued pain.
 Then, my left leg and face went numb.
 I could move them, but it felt like I’d slept on them funny.
 At one point I was confused, and talking felt tricky.
 That’s when I went to a different hospital and was told I’d had my first stroke.